Chicago McDonald's drive-thru turns into horror scene after 7-year-old girl shot, father injured

 WARNING: GRAPHIC LANGUAGE IN VIDEO BELOW

-The girl was struck "multiple times" to the body, and the 29-year-old dad was struck to the torso, police said.

-An on-scene transported the father and daughter to John Stroger Hospital where she was pronounced dead.
+An on-scene police unit transported the father and daughter to John Stroger Hospital where she was pronounced dead.
 The father is in serious condition, police said.

 The exact circumstances leading up to the shooting remain unclear.
 Chicago's Fox 32 showed the McDonald’s parking lot cordoned off with tape.